MicrosoftDocs/xamarin-docs/docs/ios/platform/photokit.md

 ---
-title: "PhotoKit"
+title: "PhotoKit in Xamarin.iOS"
-description: "Photo Kit allows apps to query the system image library and create custom UI to view and modify its contents." ms.prod: xamarin ms.assetid: 7FDEE394-3787-40FA-8372-76A05BF184B3 ms.technology: xamarin-ios
+description: "This document describes PhotoKit, discussing its model objects, how to query model data, and saving changes to the photo library." ms.prod: xamarin ms.assetid: 7FDEE394-3787-40FA-8372-76A05BF184B3 ms.technology: xamarin-ios